Liberty Mutual: Advertising

 LiMu Emu, a character that is represented using a real emu as well as through CGI, appears in some of Liberty Mutual's advertising beginning in 2019.
 LiMu is also accompanied by Doug, portrayed by David Hoffman, who tries to keep LiMu from acting out.
 Occasionally, LiMu and Doug will have a potential client in the office and type up a policy while LiMu looks on approvingly.

 On February 9, 2023, Liberty Mutual began advertising as Liberty at the end of its commercials.

-Tanner Novlan has appeared in several commercials, alone as well as with "Doug", as a "struggling actor" who has trouble reciting basic facts about the company, especially its name ("Liberty Bibberty" and so on).
+Previous to Emu and Doug Liberty Mutual had commercials with a customer that totalled her car, named Brad.
+It depicted how upset the client was to lose Brad, but then they got her a replacement and she was happy.

 Various commercials are on a deck overlooking the New York Harbor with the Statue of Liberty (Liberty Enlightening the World) in the background.

+Tanner Novlan has appeared in several commercials as a "struggling actor" who has trouble reciting basic facts about the company, especially its name ("Liberty Bibberty" and so on).
+In July 2026, a puppet character named Liberty Biberty first appeared; this character is a fuzzy yellow ball with a face, wearing a crown like the Statue of Liberty's.
+In one commercial, Liberty Biberty appeared with Tanner Novlan's character.

+Liberty Mutual has also previously used the catchphrases "Liberty Stands with You", and "Only pay for what you need".